divshot/divshot-cli/README.md

 divhshot init
 ```

 Step by step guide to initiate an app in the current directory.
+The steps you are taken through are as follows:

+1. ` name ` - app name
+2. ` root ` - the root directory of the app relative to the current directory
+3. ` error page ` - the relative path or absolute url of an error/not foud page to display in in your app.
+4. ` create app ` - do you want to create  new app on Divshot.io upon completing these steps?
+(As opposed to only creating the app locally)

+Once your initiated your app, the *root* directory will now contain a ` divshot.json ` file with your settings.
+You may reference [Divshot.io configuration reference](http://docs.divshot.io/guides/configuration) for a more detailed description of this file.

 ### login